 Using the AAC system

-The best way that we can support our AAC user is the use the AAC system to talk yourself.
+The best way that we can support our AAC user is to use the AAC system to talk yourself.
 If someone spoke French, you would try to speak to them in French!
 For children learning to use AAC, AAC is their language, so you should talk to them using AAC!

 So, as you have conversations, make comments, give opinions, and ask questions you are building your familiarity with the AAC system.
 You are modelling the language needed and where it can be found in the AAC system.
 The more you talk using the AAC system, the better and more efficient you will become at it!